SharonBarrial/SharonBarrial/README.md

  <p align="center"> 🫧 She/her 🫧 Full-Stack Developer 🫧 UI/UX Designer 🫧 Software Developer 🫧</p>
  <br>

- - 🔭 I’m currently working as a freelance software developer, but I’m also looking for a contracted position where I can grow professionally <br>
+ - 🔭 I’m a freelance software developer, currently open to contract roles where I can grow and contribute to a great team. <br>
- - 🌱 I’m currently learning Machine Learning, and I'm especially interested in real-world projects that use data in smart ways <br>
+ - 🌱 I’m currently learning Machine Learning, and I'm especially interested in real-world projects that use data in smart ways. <br>
- - 🤔 I’m always thinking about how technology can solve real-life problems creatively <br>
+ - 🤔 I’m always thinking about how technology can solve real-life problems creatively. <br>
  - 💬 Ask me about my freelancing experience, software development projects, or favorite movies with a great plot twist!
  - ⚡ I love to read anytime, anywhere.
 Do you know manwhas?
 Well...
 I could introduce you-
 <br>